 Welcome to the “Help” website run by UNHCR, the UN Refugee Agency.
-Here, refugees and asylum-seekers can find information about their rights, obligations and the services available to them in Slovakia.
+Here, refugees and asylum-seekers can find information about their rights, obligations and services in Slovakia.

 On this website you will be able to find information about:

 ➡️Arrival from Ukraine